Monday, February 28, 2011

 -The earliest known remains of a cat in Egypt come from Mostagedda, south of Asyut in Middle Egypt, and are dated to sometime before 4000 B.C

-- The process of feline mummification had six steps:
+- The process of feline mummification had six steps:- Removal of organs

 - During the New Kingdom (1540 to 1069 BC), there were many tomb scenes that started showing cats as part of everyday life.